rapid7/insightconnect-plugins/elasticsearch/help.md

 # Description

-[Elasticsearch](https://www.elastic.co) is a distrbuted real-time search and analytics engine.
+[Elasticsearch](https://www.elastic.co) is a distributed real-time search and analytics engine.
 This plugin allows for indexing and updating documents, as well as searching indexes and polling for new documents given a query.
 The Elasticsearch plugin will allow you to update and search documents.
 It will also allow you to check your cluster's health.
 This plugin utilizes the [Elasticsearch API](https://www.elastic.co/guide/en/elasticsearch/reference/current/index.html).

 # Key Features